digital-asset/daml/docs/source/daml-script/index.rst

 ``daml script --dar .daml/dist/script-example-0.0.1.dar --script-name ScriptExample:allocateParties --ledger-host localhost --ledger-port 6865 --output-file ledger-parties.json``

-The resulting file will look similar to the following but the actual party ids will be different each time you run it:
+The resulting file will look similar to the following but the actual party IDs will be different each time you run it:

 .. literalinclude:: ./template-root/ledger-parties.json
    :language: daml